eric-collins/school-svm/README.md

 # school-svm
 A scikitlearn svm notebook and file for the Grad Test data analysis test

-During the course of the data analysis, I decided it would be appropriate to determine if some simple machine learning could reasonably predict if a student would graduate.
+During the course of creating a dashboard and the data analysis of Grad Test.xlsx, I decided it would be appropriate to determine if some simple machine learning could reasonably predict if a student would graduate.

 Software used:

 Anaconda Data Analysis Distribution

 Python pandas data analysis library

 Python scikitlearn machine learning library

 The Scikitlearn flowchart was used to make the descision to use a Support Vector Machine.
 The flowchart can be found at https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html.